-Each week, Maria and her daughter joined seven other moms at the Plymouth WIC office where they tasted barley for the first time, learned how to identify whole grains, and tried their hands at making their own hummus.
+Each week, Maria and her daughter joined seven other moms at the WIC office where Cooking Matters was held.
+During their class time, they tasted barley for the first time, learned how to identify whole grains, and even made their own hummus.
 Every step of the way, Victoria was engaged with the class, asking questions and learning the importance of healthy eating.
 With each meal, Victoria fed off of the excitement of the other participants in the class and began to try new things.
-Maria watched with pride as her daughter’s palate began to expand, first through trying new foods and then enjoying the foods she would never have touched in the weeks prior to class.
-Maria began to see the value of getting Victoria involved in food decisions and meal preparation.
+Maria watched with pride as her daughter’s palate began to expand, first through trying new foods and then by enjoying the foods she would never have touched prior to class.
+Maria began to see the value of involving Victoria in food decisions and meal preparation.

-Maria and Victoria were unable to make it to the final class.
-A few hours before graduation was supposed to begin, Maria went into labor with her second daughter, Brooke.
-Victoria was heartbroken that she would be unable to join the rest of the group for the final class, but she was proud of the knowledge that she had already learned and was ready to set a good example for her new sister.
-Maria still couldn’t believe the perfect timing of the class.
-“It came when I needed it the most.
-I learned how to make better decisions for my kids and involve them in those decisions.”
-More importantly, “it got Victoria ready to be the helper I needed.”
+A few hours before their final class, Maria went into labor.
+By then, Victoria was proud of the knowledge she had already learned and felt more prepared to set a good example for her sister.
+Even though they were unable to attend that final class, Maria believed that the timing of the class had been perfect.
+“It came when I needed it most.
+I learned how to make better decisions for my kids and involve them in those decisions [and], it got Victoria ready to be the helper I needed.”

 Maria and her daughter’s new habits have already begun to impact the newest member of their family.
 “We pull Brooke up to the table as well, whether she is sleeping, playing or eating with us.
 I am so happy for this to become a tradition for her.
 Victoria and I both learned the importance of cooking and eating together as a family.”